JudRsk/Car_IR/README.md

 # Car_IR
 Arduino project for a car that has 3 options.
-Manual steering, automatically steering by avoiding objects and following a black line.
-An Infrared controller is used to choose one of three options.
+Manual steering, automatic steering to avoid objects and can follow a black line.
+An Infrared controller is used to choose one of the three options.
 The infrared controller is also used for manual steering.

 ![b2ab896e-b33c-4449-a2aa-10bed266db97](https://github.com/JudRsk/Car_IR/assets/79409725/8a3dfe32-b407-4720-9692-99a79d8c63b8)